Nosto/wiki-docs/implementing-nosto/implement-search/features/hybrid-vector-search.md

 * The search query has no results.
 * Hybrid Vector Search was requested specifically for a particular search query.

+In principle, Hybrid Vector Search works out of the box and doesn't require changes to the integration.
+The suggestions below are optional.

 ## Recognizing the type of search logic being used

 To understand results, it's valuable to know which type of logic generated them.